-Aspects of "Homeland" and "Place of Belonging" are integral parts of verbal works about the Holocaust, as well as of popular songs about the Holocaust.
-In 1988, two of the most popular Israeli music albums were released: July August Heat, and Ashes and Dust.
-“Ashes and Dust”, a song of Yaacov Gilad and Yehuda Poliker which gives its name to their full album, and Artzi’s song “In Germany before the War” revealed a dialogue between sons and theirs mothers, Holocaust survivors.
-In both songs, the son – an Israeli-born post-WWII now a matured man – addresses his mother who seems to live or travel through her memories from or through a foreign land.
-The dialogue, that allegedly may be captured as a soliloquy, presents ambivalent memories about belonging to a family, a nation, a homeland, and the Holocaust.
+The themes of “homeland” and “a place where one belongs” are integral parts of literary works about the Holocaust, as well as of popular songs about the Holocaust.
+In 1988, two successful albums of Israeli popular music were released: Heat of July-August, by Shlomo Artzi and Ashes and Dust, by Yehuda Poliker.
+Both Artzi’s song “In Germany before the War,” and the title song of the latter album, written by Yaacov Gilad and Yehuda Poliker, describe a dialogue between sons and their mothers, Holocaust survivors.
+In both songs, the sons, now adult Israelis born after World War II, address their mothers, who seem to live or travel through their memories from or through a foreign land.
+The dialogue, which may be understood as a soliloquy, expresses ambivalent memories about belonging to a family, a nation, a homeland, and the Holocaust.

-This paper suggests an interpretive reading of those layers of ambivalent memories, as a construction of a unique Israeli-Zionist-Jewish memorial voice through biblical connotations, musical and prosodic structures and references, and Israeli cultural analysis.
+This paper suggests an interpretive reading of these layers of ambivalent memories as part of the construction of a uniquely Israeli-Zionist-Jewish voice of remembrance that draws on biblical references, musical and prosodic structures and references, and Israeli cultural analysis.

 Keywords: Shoah songs, Israeli music, local identity, homeland, Holocaust memory